United Kingdom and the euro: Sterling zone

-If the UK had joined the eurozone, this would also have affected the Crown dependencies and some British overseas territories that also use the pound sterling, or which have a currency on a par with sterling.
+If the UK had joined the eurozone, this would have affected the Crown dependencies and some British overseas territories that also use the pound sterling, or which have a currency on a par with sterling.
 In the Crown Dependencies, the Isle of Man, Jersey, Guernsey, and Alderney, pounds all share the ISO 4217 code GBP.
 In the British Overseas Territories, Gibraltar, Falkland Islands, British Indian Ocean Territory and Saint Helena, pounds are also fixed so that £1 in the local currency equals £1 in sterling.
 The British Antarctic Territory and South Georgia and the South Sandwich Islands do not have their own currencies and use the pound sterling.

 When France adopted the euro, so did the French overseas departments and territories that used the French franc.
-The CFP franc, the CFA franc, and the Comorian franc, that are used in overseas territories and some African countries, had fixed exchange rates with the French franc, but not at par – for various historical reasons they were worth considerably less, at 1 French franc = 18.2 CFP francs, 75 Comorian francs or 100 CFA francs.
-The CFA franc and the Comorian franc are linked to the euro at fixed rates with free convertibility maintained at the expense of the French Treasury.
+The CFP franc, CFA franc, and Comorian franc, that are used in overseas territories and some African countries, had fixed exchange rates with the French franc, but not at par – for various historical reasons, they were worth considerably less, at 1 French franc = 18.2 CFP francs, 75 Comorian francs or 100 CFA francs.
+The CFA franc and Comorian franc are linked to the euro at fixed rates with free convertibility maintained at the expense of the French Treasury.
 The CFP franc is linked to the euro at a fixed rate.

 It was suggested that the sterling zone territories would, in the event of the UK adopting the euro, have four options: